 The most impressive VPNs have thousands of servers all over the world – our top-ranked provider ExpressVPN, for example, has around 3,000 servers in 94 countries.
 This means that not only can you make sure all your data is encrypted and secure, but you can also virtually relocate yourself and surf the web as if you were actually in those countries.

-This is great for streaming (click the 'stream blocked content' tab up top to learn more) and avoiding government censorship (click 'avoid censorship' up top to read further on that topic).
+This is great for streaming (click 'stream blocked content' to learn more) and avoiding government censorship (click 'avoid censorship' to read further on that topic).

 If you're satisfied with just staying on home turf, using your VPN's secure encryption also allows you to browse anonymously and generally have a more private experience when online – and who doesn't want that?